-Bob Wessels Appointed as Officer in the Order of Orange-Nassau
+Bob Wessels Appointed as Officer in the Royal Order of Orange-Nassau

 On April 20, 2023, during the first lustrum congress of the Conference on European Restructuring and Insolvency Law (CERIL), Prof. em.
 Bob Wessels was appointed as Officer in the Order of Orange-Nassau.
-Mayor Kolff of Dordrecht presented the decorations to Wessels for his longstanding contribution to the advancement of private law and in particular insolvency law in the Netherlands, Europe and beyond.
+On behalf of H.M.
+King Willem-Alexander of the Netherlands, Mayor Kolff of the City of Dordrecht - Wessel's hometown - presented the decorations for Wessel's longstanding contribution to the advancement of private law and in particular insolvency law in the Netherlands, Europe and beyond.

 After receiving his doctorate in 1988, he became professor, first at the Free University in Amsterdam and later at Leiden University.
 He has also held several visiting professorships at foreign universities.
 During his academic career, Wessels published an impressive number of more than 1,600 articles, books and reports.
 In particular, since 1999 he has edited the monumental standard work in the field of insolvency law: the ten-volume book series Wessels Insolventierecht (Insolvency Law), published by WoltersKluwer, of which he recently completed the 5th edition.